knutsoned/bevy_lazy_signals/README.md

 - [x] Add async task management for effects
 - [x] Prevent retrigger if task still running from last time
 - [x] Process tasks to run their commands when they are complete
+- [ ] Add helpers for accessing args
 - [ ] Add getter/setter tuples factory to API
 - [ ] Prevent infinite loops
 - [ ] See how well this plays with aery, bevy_mod_picking, bevy_mod_scripting, and sickle